The City of Rotterdam Empowers Development at Scale

 Governed Workforce Development

-Instead of fighting Shadow IT, the RAD team has used low-code to harness the enthusiasm and talent of their business counterparts into a growing citizen development program in one of our business units.
+Instead of fighting shadow IT, the RAD team has used low-code to harness the enthusiasm and talent of their business counterparts into a growing citizen development program in one of our business units.

-Related to the investment in reusable components, Erik van der Steen sees this as an optimal way to deliver solutions at the speed required over time.
 “We are training them and creating generic building blocks for them, so they are creating applications that otherwise we as RAD team probably would have been making.
 In that sense, they take away a little bit of our work, which isn’t a bad thing… [Our] hopes are that people will get more and more enthusiastic, and that business units see the added value of having your own people making apps for your own people.
-In the end, there could be small groups of full-time Mendix developers working on apps for each business unit, and I think that is a viable way to go forward.”

 “One other business unit started with us when we adopted Mendix, because they were developing in MS Access and were forbidden by the IT department to do that anymore.
 They learned they were going to use Mendix instead, and they said ‘well, this is something we can use.’
 One guy from the department did a Mendix course and started his first app.
-That was so successful that he got two other colleagues enthusiastic about it, and now they are making their own apps for our City Engineers department.
-We have contributed to some of the things they are doing by making generic modules and interfaces available, but they are making very technical things.”

 Meaningful Citizen Engagement